 Rep and Set Schemes

-Single set training is the use of one set per exercise or muscle group.
+Single set training uses one set per exercise or muscle group.

 Multiset training is multiple sets per exercise per muscle group.

 Straight set training is done by using the same weight for every set.

 Supersets are done with two exercises, normally opposing muscles, performed back-to-back with very little rest.

 Drop sets are a technique where a set is done until failure, then the weight is dropped to a lower one, and the exerciser continues until failure, which can go for multiple rounds.